 5. If the teaching that one day is a 1000 years, and a 1000 years is as a day to the Lord. . .
 DOES THAT MEAN?—1000 years in Revelation are a single 24 hour day (2 Peter 3; Revelation 20)?

 6. If any of the New Testament was written after AD 70, why is there no mention anywhere in the New Testament IN THE PAST TENSE about the incredible events surrounding the destruction of the temple and Jerusalem in that year?
 If Revelation was written after AD 70, why is the temple mentioned in Revelation 11:1 as still standing?

 7. If the Great Tribulation is still future to us, why did Jesus tell the first century Christians that they could avoid it by fleeing to the mountains (Matthew 24:16; 21)?
 And why did the Apostle John tell his readers a few years later that THEY were in the tribulation (Revelation 1:9)?

 8. If the book of Revelation is for us today, why would John write to the seven churches if it had nothing to do with them?
 Why would John torture these first-century Christians with impossible and intricate symbolic labyrinths that applied only to people 2,000 years later?
-Why does Revelation say some 30 times that the events MUST be fulfilled SOON?
+Why does Revelation say some 30 times that the events MUST be fulfilled SOON or “about to happen”?
 (Examples: Revelation 1:1-3; 22:6, 12, 20)

 9. Why does Hebrews 10:37 say that in a VERY VERY (“very” is there twice in the Greek) LITTLE WHILE Jesus would return and not delay?
 Were the writer of Hebrews and the other biblical writers that expressed the same thing FALSE PROPHETS?